ENriqueFRiasM/enriquefriasm.github.io/_pages/publications.md

 "A Study on the Granularity of User Modeling for Tag Prediction", E. Frias-Martinez, M. Cebrian, A. Jaimes, 2008 IEEE/ACM/WIC International Conference on Web Intelligence, 9-12Dec., Sydney,2008.
 [PDF][External Link].

-Investigation of Behavior and Perception of Digital Library Users: A cognitive Style Perspective, E. Frias-Martinez, S. Chen, X. Liu in International Journal of Information Management, Vol. 28(5),Pages 355-365.
+"Investigation of Behavior and Perception of Digital Library Users: A cognitive Style Perspective, E. Frias-Martinez, S. Chen, X. Liu in International Journal of Information Management, Vol. 28(5),Pages 355-365.
 [PDF][External Link].

-The Role of Human Factors in Stereotyping Behaviour and Perception of Digital Library Users: A Robust Clustering Approach, E. Frias-Martinez, S. Chen, X. Liu, R. Macreadie in User Modeling and User Adapted Interaction 17(3), 2006, 305-337.
+"The Role of Human Factors in Stereotyping Behaviour and Perception of Digital Library Users: A Robust Clustering Approach", E. Frias-Martinez, S. Chen, X. Liu, R. Macreadie in User Modeling and User Adapted Interaction 17(3), 2006, 305-337.
 [PDF][External Link].

 Automatic Cognitive Style Identification of Digital Library Users for Personalization, E. Frias-Martinez, S. Chen, X. Liu, in Journal of the American Society for Information Science and Technology 58(2), 237-251, 2006.
 [PDF][External Link].